1,397 Gaelic speakers in Aberdeenshire

 View all funding options in our Funding Database.

 The language and communication skills that you learn from studying Gaelic will give you a solid grounding to pursue a career in a variety of industries.
-There are many opportunities for fluent Gaelic speakers in careers such as broadcasting, teaching, lecturing, print media and librarianship.
-With the launch of the new digital Gaelic TV channel, there is a particular demand for Gaelic graduates to work in the media.
+There are many opportunities for fluent Gaelic speakers in careers such as broadcasting, teaching, language development and publishing.

 You will be taught by a range of experts including professors, lecturers, teaching fellows and postgraduate tutors.
 Staff changes will occur from time to time; please see our InfoHub pages for further information.